 But with the right influencer marketing platform, the right creators are only a click away.
 You can narrow your search to specific keywords or demographics to find influencers in any niche and easily pinpoint influencers similar to your best performers.

-Refer your boss to this graphic to help them visualize the time you can save with the right platform:
+Refer your boss to this graphic or this tool to help them visualize the time you can save with the right platform:

 Finding brand-aligned influencers to partner with is one of the biggest challenges brands face.
 And it’s also one of the most important to overcome.
 Without these content creators, you’ll have a near impossible time generating endorsements consumers can trust.
 In the worst-case scenario, you’ll turn consumers off completely with content that seems inauthentic or simply doesn’t resonate.